neverfap-deluxe/nfd-api/ebook/bible/bible.md

 Well, at a bare minimum it should contain a consistent routine of meditation, as this is arguably the most important thing you can do for your mind from a mental health perspective.

-Ultimately, a solid mental health plan should equally be about preventative maintenance, as it is should be about how to best to address difficult situations.
+Ultimately, a solid mental health plan should equally contain preventative maintenance measures, as well as strategies which can allow us to navigate difficult situations.

-And that's really what meditation is about, helping you remain in balance so you don't even get to a point of experiencing urges, because you're already in-control of yourself.
+And that's really why meditmation is so powerful, because it can help you remain in balance with your mind so you don't even get to a point of experiencing urges.

-Your plan should also contain a list of actions and strategies to help you deal with a bunch of common scenarios you struggle with.
+In addition, your plan should also contain a list of actions and strategies to help you deal with the most common scenarios you struggle with.

-For example, you may really struggle with boredom or stress when it comes to dealing with your urges, and so even identifying those situations can go a long way towards mentally preparing you for those situations well-ahead of time.
+For example, you may really struggle with boredom or stress when it comes to dealing with your urges, and so taking even a few minutes each day towards identifying those pitfalls can go a long way towards mentally preparing you for those situations well-ahead of time.

 Of course, a key thing to understand about your porn addiction recovery journey is that there really is no silver-bullet when it comes to overcoming porn addiction.

 I mean, sure.

-Meditation is that silver-bullet for a lot of people, in a sense that it's such an all-encompassing skill which provides people with a huge amount of leverage in terms of allowing them to developing control over their minds.
+Meditation can be that silver-bullet for a lot of people, in the sense of providing such an all-encompassing measure which offers a huge amount of leverage in terms of allowing them to develop control over their minds.

-### However it doesn't negate the amount of conscious effort required to remain calm during those uneasy situation.
+### However, it certainly doesn't negate the conscious effort that takes place in your brain, in order to remain calm during those uneasy situation.

-In fact, a huge issue most people face is that they will practice the exercises without truly applying them when the going gets tough, which is really no better than doing nothing at all.
+In fact, a huge issue most people face is that they will practice these mental health exercises without truly applying them when the going gets tough, which is really no better than doing nothing at all.

 Because that's really what effective porn addiction recovery is about.
 It's about being able to make those difficult, conscious decisions when we are most vulnerable.

-So essentially, our mental health plan comes down to a few different things:
+So essentially, an effective mental health plan comes down to a few different things: